 Since the well-written storyboard serves as a kind of ‘guide,’ it’s vital to keep it clear and easy-to-process.
 Before doing a final revision of a storyboard, assess the amount of content that you will be delivering on each page/screen of your course.
 If some pages (or lessons) contain large chunks of text, try to break them down into smaller ‘bite sized’ sections.

 This will help to ensure that learners grasp the material in full before they move on to the next slide.
-Also, if possible, use visual or auditory instructions instead of plain text in so as to not overburden the elearning course.
+Also, if possible, use visual or auditory instructions instead of plain text in so as to not overburden the elearning course, as these strategies contribute to more engaging and effective learning experiences.

 Choose an appropriate authoring tool